svenstaro/derp/README.md

 <a name="derp">
 # Derp - Engine

 Derp is a very simple and yet to be powerful game engine for 2D and 3D games written in D. It is supposed to be a *hybrid engine*, providing both a D and a Lua interface.
-Thus it will be possible to write application code both in D (compiled) or Luad (scripted, dynamically loaded and executed).
+Thus it will be possible to write application code both in D (compiled) or Lua (scripted, dynamically loaded and executed with [LuaD](https://github.com/jakobovrum/LuaD/)).

 ## Goals